masasakano/range_extd/.github/README.md

 Or, if you only want minimum functions of this library, you can instead

-    require "range_extd/range_extd"
+    require "range_extd"

 Basically, "`range_extd/load_all.rb`" is a wrapper Ruby file, which requires the following files:

-    require "range_extd/range_extd"
-    require "range_extd/nil_class"
+    require "range_extd"
     require "range_extd/numeric"
     require "range_extd/object"
     require "range_extd/infinity"
     require "range_extd/nowhere"
     require "range_extd/range"
+    require "range_extd/nil_class"

-Among these, the first four files are independent, whereas the last three files are inseparatable from the first one and are automatically require-d from the first one.
+Among these, the first three files are independent, whereas the last four files are inseparable from the first one and are automatically require-d from the first one.

-The second to fourth files are a set of utility libraries; if your code requires them, some methods are added or some existing methods are slightly altered in the existing Ruby built-in classes: `Object`, `NilClass`, and `Numeric` (including `Float` and `Integer`).
-How they are modified are basically backward-compatible and simply a few new features are added.
+The second and third files are a set of utility libraries; if your code requires them, some methods are added or some existing methods are slightly altered in the existing Ruby built-in classes: `Object` and `Numeric` (including `Float` and `Integer`).
+How they are modified are backward-compatible; simply a few new features are added.
 Their use is highly recommended; otherwise, the use of this library would be very limited.
-For example, the compare operator +<=>+ would not be commutative without them, which might result in some nasty surprises.
+For example, the comparison operator +<=>+ would not be commutative without them, which might result in some nasty surprises.
 For detail, refer to the individual references.

 Have fun!